Hearing Evaluation in Princeton and Monroe, NJ

 As you would in any medical evaluation situation, be your own best advocate.
 Ask questions and ask for explanations.
 Our audiologists will take the time to make sure that you understand your condition, needs, and choices.

 If you live in New Jersey and have been wondering whether or not you might be a good candidate for a hearing aid, our audiologists, Karen Herring or Dr. Dave, can answer all your questions.
 Whatever hearing disorder you or a loved one may be facing today, you’re just an appointment away to turn it all around — contact us at Princeton Otolaryngology Associates.
-Our practice serves patients throughout the neighboring communities of Princeton and Plainsboro.
+Our practice serves patients throughout the neighboring communities of Princeton, Monroe and Plainsboro.